elliothogg/cavallo-icecream/README.md

 If you look at the "Website Schematic" inside ./documentation, it will show you where the code for each component needs to go.
 Each component has an associated .css file, which needs to be imported into the .js file.

 The App.js file is where the website is brought together.
 It imports all of the pages and certain modules to be displayed.
-The <Router> & <Switch> emulate the effect of swithing pages.
+The "Router" & "Switch" emulate the effect of swithing pages.

 At the moment, the order page is routed to localhost:3000/ (not /order), this can be changed inside of App.js.